bosch-io/bcx2017/Documentation/DevConsole/create_thingtype.md

 ![Create](images/CreateThingType.png)

-- When you finished describing your device, _right-click_ on the Information Model and choose _Share_ in order to publish it to the Model Repository
+- When you finished describing your device, _right-click_ on the Information Model and choose _Share_ in order to publish it to the Thing Type Repository

 _Example_:

 ![Share](images/ShareThingType.png)

+**Great!** By having published your model, the Bosch IoT Suite just learnt the semantics of your device.
+You can now proceed to register a specific device for that thing type.

 ## What's next ?